• Skip to main content

 Do you have to soak black-eyed peas?

-It's not necessary to soak dried black-eyed peas, but soaking will reduce the cooking time from an hour to about 30 minutes using any method.
+It's not necessary to soak dried black-eyed peas, but soaking will reduce the cooking time by half using any method.

 What if I already soaked my black-eyed peas?